Inspiration

 Shimbashi Hidden Gem Food Tour by Arigato Travel is a small group experience that takes you deep into local neighborhoods to try five local-favorite food stops, with highlights such as melt-in-your-mouth Wagyu beef, sake tasting, kushikatsu (deep-fried skewers), ramen, and Japanese cocktails.
 The tour immerses travelers in Tokyo’s hidden back streets for authentic dishes and insider knowledge of Japanese food culture.

-Other top choices include:
+Other top choices for Food Tours In Tokyo, Japan include:

 Top Five Must-Try Places in Tokyo